llJll/Reading-materials-for-computer-scientists/README.md

 # Reading-materials-for-computer-scientists

 This document organizes the materials highly recommended to read for experienced people working in computer science field.
-I wish the document can help you.
+The document is keeping updated and I wish the document can help you.

 ## Research and Academic Writing